top of page

 Childhood Yucky Habits

-Sometimes, I catch myself doing the embarrassing act of nose-picking.
-If you see me doing it, just look away and mind your own business.
-Occasionally, there's a pesky piece that just needs to go, and if picking is the only way, my finger's going up there.
-It's a natural thing that many don't talk about, but it's a part of being human with all our little quirks.
+Sometimes, I find myself doing the awkward nose-pick.
+If you catch me in the act, just look away and mind your own business.
+Occasionally, there's a stubborn piece that just has to go, and if picking is the only way, my finger's going up there.
+It's a natural thing that many don't talk about, but it's part of being human with all our little quirks.
 I try to be sneaky about it, but sometimes the urge is just too strong.
-In those moments, I’m stuck between wanting to be comfortable and following the social rules about what’s okay in public.
+In those moments, I’m torn between wanting to be comfortable and sticking to the social rules about what's okay in public.
 It's one of those funny little things we all do but don’t admit.
-So, if you catch me in the act, know it’s just a quick fix, not a reflection of who I am.
+So, if you see me doing it, know it’s just a quick fix, not a reflection of who I am.

 Lists